Learning before earning

-Work and leisure in the area
+Work and leisure in the region

 Clean and healthy

-Hygiene and health care in the Ruhr mining industry
+Hygiene and healthcare in the Ruhr mining industry

 Explosion hazard